Six6stRINgs/MNIST_with_PyQt5/README.md

 Run ```mysql.sql``` first to create the database and table.

+Be sure there is at least one user!

 Then run the following command to start the system with your configuration:

 ```bash